promptolution: A Unified, Modular Framework for Prompt Optimization

 \subsection{Delimitation from \texttt{DSPy}}

-One might argue that the existing framework \texttt{DSPy}~\citep{khattab-iclr24a} is already very similar to \texttt{promptolution}, as it is also open-source and modular, supports prompt optimization, implements multiple optimizers and allows for several LLM implementations, and provides additional utilities.
-However, there are several important differences, both in underlying purpose and in concrete design, that clearly distinguish the two frameworks:
+One might argue that the existing framework \texttt{DSPy}~\citep{khattab-iclr24a} is already very similar to \texttt{promptolution}, as it is also open-source and modular, supports prompt optimization, implements multiple optimizers, supports several LLM implementations, and provides additional utilities.
+However, there are several important differences, both in underlying purpose and in concrete design, that clearly differentiate the two frameworks: